 Can you tell me about my student peers in the program?
 We will award nine funded NRT traineeships and nine NRT traineeships for students receiving GRA/GTAs, for a total of 18 students per year.
 Trainees will be from engineering, agricultural economics, and sociology.
 The NRT program will create a community feel amongst trainees and encourage learning from each other.

 How do I apply to the NRT?
-Apply to KSU for graduate school for Fall 2020 admission and indicate interest in the NRT on your application in CollegeNet.
+Apply to KSU for graduate school for Fall 2022 admission and indicate interest in the NRT Traineeship on your research statement/personal statement in CollegeNet.

 Who's the best contact for my questions?
 For general questions, please contact Mirit Shamir(email@example.com).
 Also, feel free to reach out to any of the NRT faculty members listed on the home page.